 Yet, remarkably enough, the Tunisian people have proven fully committed, in spite of huge obstacles engendered by a catastrophic economic situation endured by their small peripheral developing country’s economy, caught up in the whirlpool of neoliberal globalization and foreign interferences, to building democratic institutions that are truly indigenous, not imported, not transplanted.
 Institutions that include socio-economic rights as well, whether our neoliberal democracy instructors, usually anti-welfare state, anti-union, free-market aficionados, like it or not!

 Moreover, it seems that Tunisians are led on the chaotic path of building their own version of democracy by a relatively cohesive social elite (We are not talking about the political class here), singularly knowledgeable and educated; with an organic link to its people, and this should entice our democratization advisers and instructors to tone down their arrogant interferences.
 Only Tunisians would know how to build a democracy that is rooted in their country’s history, reflecting their people’s social and cultural specificities.
 “Cultural” in a broad sense, not only religious, as our democratizers with their neoconservative culturalist fixation on Islam believe!
-Thus, Tunisians don’t seem to need foreign interferences, and foreign coaching by “bidons” experts (as they are called by Francophone Tunisians), and preachy, condescending, and unsolicited advice-givers, as they continue to forge their own path towards democracy and social justice!
+Tunisians don’t need foreign coaching by “ des experts bidons” (phony experts, as they are labelled by the Francophone Tunisians), and the “preachy, condescending, unsolicited advice-givers“, as they continue to forge their own path towards democracy and social justice!

-One can’t help it but wonder, wouldn’t there be enough for our democratizers to do in the US these days, with all these anti-democratic forces rising?
-Shouldn’t our democratizers focus on their own country after all, instead of wasting tax-payers’ money trying to “democratize” a complex world that their lack of modesty and intellectual rigor prevents from understanding and respect, in all its diversity?
-Moreover, they don’t seem to understand that their relevance today, given the large number of Americans who oppose US global interventionism particularly in the Middle East and North Africa, and accordingly the current administration nationalist inclination and disinterest in universalizing American values, at least as our democratizers understand them, is over!
+One can’t help it but wonder, wouldn’t there be enough to do in the US these days for our democratizers, with all the anti-democratic forces rising?
+Shouldn’t our democratizers focus on their own country after all, instead of wasting tax-payers’ money trying to “democratize” a complex world that their lack of modesty and intellectual rigor prevents from understanding and respect?
+Don’t they know by now that the western democratic model, that of representative government in its American version, corresponds to a specific history which is not the one of the Arab world, or/and to its existing current circumstances?
+Moreover, shouldn’t they understand that their relevance today is over, given the failure of the policies they promoted to “democratize” the Arab world.

 – – – – –